kmhcreative/Share-on-Mastodon-Easily/README.md

   b. ***Customized Button***

-  THERE IS A [***BUTTON CONFIGURATOR***](https://kmhcreative.github.io/Share-on-Mastodon-Easily/button_configurator.htm) FOR THIS, or you can do it manually.
  Add an element to be turned into the Mastodon Share button:

   `<div class="mastodon" data-logo="white" data-color="black" data-size="48"></div>`